saradufour/project_nextflow_microCredential/README.md

 export APPTAINER_TMPDIR=${VSC_SCRATCH}/.apptainer_tmp
 ```

 note: the pipeline was tested on the donphan(interactive/debug) cluster using 1 node and 4 cores.
 Using 2 nodes and 8 cores would be beneficial for the runtime.
-It took 1h12min to run the example dataset. the example dataset can be downloaded [here] (https://cloud.cmb.ugent.be/index.php/s/i699Sa7FmQe4gzt).
+It took 1h12min to run the example dataset. the example dataset can be downloaded [here](https://cloud.cmb.ugent.be/index.php/s/i699Sa7FmQe4gzt).

 **Save the .raw files in the 'pipeline/data' folder and fill in the QC_list.csv file**